How can you tell if you’re looking at authentic watches? Are there watch tips to help you ferret out fakes?

 To get a good price, and the reputation to back up that what you are paying for is authentic, look to the top, long-running online stores that specialize in watches.
 There is only a handful of them, easily found on a Google search, and they’re your best bet.

 As you may know or can probably guess by the name, Frankenwatches have lots of parts from lots of different watches.
 So, they’re not exactly counterfeit, but they’re certainly not totally authentic.
 The first whiff of a clue you’ll get with a pieced-together watch is the price.
 It probably seems too good to be true, and probably is.

 Then things get complicated as many of the inner workings may have come from lesser timepieces.
 It may be a genuine vintage Rolex Daytona case and dial, but the movement has been long since replaced with cheaper parts.
 Or they could have swapped the bracelet out for a cheap imitation or replaced the sapphire crystal with plexiglass.
 Paperwork is a big help in sniffing out Frankenwatches.
 If a watch has been regularly serviced and records kept, you can sleep sounder knowing it is legit.
 Other than that, use your common sense, check out a watch thoroughly, and look to the first tip and reputable dealers to avoid the Frankenwatch trap.

 This is more a collection of tips, but if you are going to evaluate watch authenticity on your own, there are a few telltale signs you should always be aware of.

 - Check the weight.
 Really, put it on an electronic scale and see if it meets the manufacturer’s specs.
-Luxury watches often use high-quality gold, steel, and platinum that is physically heavier than cheap imitation parts.
-Most times you can feel the weight difference in your hand, but it can’t hurt getting the correct weight down to the ounce.
+Luxury watches often use high-quality gold, steel, and platinum that are physically heavier than cheap imitation parts.
+Most times, you can feel the weight difference in your hand, but it can’t hurt getting the correct weight down to the ounce.

 4: Compare Images